 If a company fails to conduct due diligence on a third-party partner that engages in slave labour, pollutes the environment, manipulates the price, or violates jurisdictional regulations, that company is essentially complicit in the partnering company’s illegal behaviour.
 It may be held liable in a court of law.

 Aside from legal and monetary penalties, the company further risks a tarnished reputation in the market and a devaluation of its brand.

-Identify Unethical Behavior & Protect Your Organisation with 3PRM™, Corporate Due Diligence & Risk Management.
+Identify Unethical Behavior and Protect Your Organisation with 3PRM™, Corporate Due Diligence and Risk Management

 It’s crucial for businesses utilising global supply chain partners to conduct due diligence and assess the potential risks that a third party may pose to your organisation, particularly when addressing risks associated with environmental damage and human rights violations.

-From enhanced due diligence to identify non-compliance of the regulatory framework and negative environmental allegations to investigating company (or stakeholder) human rights violations related to labour laws, child labour or human trafficking, CRI Group experts help determine the legal compliance, financial viability, and integrity levels of outside partners and suppliers affiliated with your company’s value chain.
+From enhanced due diligence to identify non-compliance of the regulatory framework and negative environmental allegations to investigating company (or stakeholder) human rights violations related to labour laws, child labour or human trafficking, CRI® experts help determine the legal compliance, financial viability, and integrity levels of outside partners and suppliers affiliated with your company’s value chain.